 Appreciate cultural influences; appreciate the role of Britain's parliamentary system; participate in culture opportunities; understand, accept, respect and celebrate diversity

 Each half term has a different focus and is centred around Christian Values.
 The children reflect on it in assemblies and through activities, and think about how it applies in our own lives.

-This half term’s theme is: Courage
+This half term’s theme is: truthfulness

 As a Church of England School in the Leeds Diocese we follow the diocescan recommended syllabus.
 Lessons are active and thought provoking and are documented through scrap books of evidence.

 UN Convention on the Rights of the Child

 We learn about the UN Convention Rights of the Child within school.